Interventions (2005 - 2009)

 Bronze, 2008

-For an exhibition at the Palazzo delle Papesse (Siena), a large bronze object in the shape of a bell’s tongue was installed.
-Nearly 3 metres high and able to be swung, the tongue makes reference to the enormous cathedral bells that are prominent throughout the city.
-In this piece, the walls of the museum are positioned to replace a bell’s skirt, allowing for the possibility of the museum to be rung.
+For an exhibition at a Sienna museum, a large bronze object in the shape of a bell’s tongue was created and installed.
+Nearly three metres high and able to be swung, the tongue references the enormous cathedral bells that are prominent throughout the city.
+These traditionally played an important part in local communities, alerting them to celebrations and danger.
+In this installation, walls were built around the tongue to replace a bell’s skirt, allowing for the possibility of the museum to be rung.
+This would destroy the walls and damage the building.

 The Pervasive Echo